 As I spoke at book clubs, universities, and all sorts of gatherings about how living in France changed my life, I couldn’t help but allude to the spiritual story that I didn’t share in French By Heart, the tale of how a holy card from the flea market set me on an accidental pilgrimage.
 As God lured me out of the pew and into the streets of France, I found myself on a journey of sorts, collecting an entire deck of unlikely saints and sacred ordinary things, each earning a card of its own.
 Whether an encounter with a silver haired prostitute or a girl in a clown nose, a bowl of cidre in a stranger’s garage or a fairy godmother clock dressed in red, each holy moment whispered or sang or sneaked into my tired worker bee heart, teaching me the wildness of God’s love and what grace really means.

-Meet the ragtag saints and holy wonders I encountered in my next book, The Holy Éclair, Signs and Wonders from an Accidental Pilgrimage, coming December, 2017.
+Meet the ragtag saints and holy wonders I encountered in The Holy Éclair, Signs and Wonders from an Accidental Pilgrimage.

 You can find more about my writing here, including magazine articles and devotional work.